Trauma Therapy

 Affect regulation is a psychological skill that allows a person to have an appropriate response to intense emotions linked to trauma.

-Affect regulation helps us stay within the window of tolerance, which is the level of stress and anxiety that we can handle before “get stuck” in dysregulated emotions.
-The skill of affect regulation brings stability to those who have suffered from traumatic experiences.
+Affect regulation helps people stay within the window of tolerance, which is the level of stress and anxiety that they can handle before they “get stuck” in dysregulated emotions.
+The skill of affect regulation brings stability to people who have suffered from traumatic experiences.

 Trauma Therapy at Sequoia